 Although DOs and NDs share a basic philosophic tenet — that the body has the ability to heal itself — what naturopathic doctors can and can’t do varies widely from state to state.

 In some states, a naturopathic doctor can be a primary care physician, diagnosing and treating patients with natural and homeopathic approaches.
-In other states, they’re much more limited.
+In other states, their responsibilities are much more limited.

 A DO is licensed in all 50 states to perform the same medical diagnostics and treatments as a medical doctor.
 Although some DOs use alternative and natural approaches, many rely on conventional treatments and methods.